uffe/awesome-react-components/readme.md

 # Markdown Viewer

-*Parse and display markdow source.
+<em>Parse and display markdow source.

-I don't want to use a full-blown markdown editor, instead I want a library that only parses markdown source into html code and renders the produced html.*
+I don't want to use a full-blown markdown editor, instead I want a library that only parses markdown source into html code and renders the produced html.</em>

  - [react-markdown](https://github.com/rexxars/react-markdown) - Render Markdown as React components.